arthur7373/linux-training/level3/3-2-DNS.md

 1. Create configuration to get a Slave Zone copy for zone `1.10.10.in-addr.arpa`

+2. Configure Master-Slave notification-based instant updates by configuring the following on Master server.
+   1. Ensure NS records for the domain hav proper IP addresses for Master and Slave server
+      1. ns.lt01.am - <IP address of Master server>
+      2. ns2.lt01.am - <IP address of Slave server>
-2. For Master server add in `options { … }` section of `/var/named/chroot/etc/named.conf`
+   2. Add in `options { … }` section of `/var/named/chroot/etc/named.conf`
    `notify yes;`
       to activate sending notification of master zone changes to slaves.
-   Restart master and check result in slave `/var/named/chroot/var/named/data/named.run`.
+   3. Restart Master and check result in Slave `/var/named/chroot/var/named/data/named.run`.

 ### Advanced configuration:
 There are lots of other options for advanced BIND configuration.
-They can be used both in main `options { … }`  part, as well as in each zone description parts `zone lt01.am.
+Options can be specified both in main `options { … }` part, as well as in each zone description parts `zone lt01.am.
 IN { ... }`

 Examples:
+Below we can see how to
+   1. Hide BIND Version
+   2. Define limited functionality of recursion & zone transfer
+   3. Use ACLs for flexible configuration (which is useful in case you specify the same subnet multiple times in configuration)
 ```
 acl local-ips   { 172.16.1.0/24; 192.168.0.0/16;  };
 acl slave-ips   { 192.168.0.0/16; };